EmotiBit/EmotiBit_Docs/Getting_Started.md

   - To perform the operations manually, follow the listed steps below:
     - Navigate to the `data` folder located inside the EmotiBit software directory.
       - On Linux the path to the data folder should look like `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`
-      - On MacOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
+      - On macOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
       - On Windows the path will be `C:\Program Files\EmotiBit\EmotiBit FirmwareInstaller\data`
     - Open a `cmd prompt` window for Windows or `terminal` for Linux/Mac at this location
     - Connect the Feather to the computer using a data-capable USB cable.
       - The Feather should show up as a COM port on the system.
         - On `Windows`: The device appears with a name similar to `COM X` (where `X` is a number)
-        - On `mac/linux`: You may find the COM port by running the terminal command `ls -la /dev/tty*`
+        - On `Mac/Linux`: You may find the COM port by running the terminal command `ls -la /dev/tty*`
-        - Pro-tip for linux: the Feather may likely show up as `/dev/ttyUSB0`
+        - Pro-tip for Linux: the Feather may likely show up as `/dev/ttyUSB0`
     - **WARNING: DO NOT UNPLUG OR RESET FEATHER WHILE UPLOAD/UPDATE IS IN PROGRESS.
 YOU COULD BRICK YOUR FEATHER!**
     - replace **YOUR_FEATHER_PORT** with the COM port you detected in the previous step in the following command and run it to upload the firmware.
       - `./exec/linux/esptool --chip esp32 --port YOUR_FEATHER_PORT --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m --flash_size 4MB 0x1000 ./esp32/EmotiBit_stock_firmware.ino.bootloader.bin 0x8000 ./esp32/EmotiBit_stock_firmware.partitions.bin 0xe000 ./esp32/boot_app0.bin 0x10000 ./EmotiBit_stock_firmware.ino.feather_esp32.bin`
-        - [For linux] If you get a `permission denied` error, run the command `chmod u+x ./exec/esptool`, to make the file executable.
+        - [For Linux] If you get a `permission denied` error, run the command `chmod u+x ./exec/esptool`, to make the file executable.
         - [For Windows] replace `./exec/linux/esptool` with `.\exec\win\esptool.exe`.
 You will also need to change all file paths to `.\esp32\name-of-file`
         - [For macOS] replace `./exec/linux/esptool` with `./exec/mac/esptool`.
   </details>